bobtsang/bobtsang.github.io/_posts/2020-04-10-Experiments.markdown

 > In some simple comparative experiments, we can greatly improve the precision by making comparison within matched pairs of experimental material
  - Paired t-test

+### Analysis of Variance (ANOVA)

+> The name 'analysis of variance' stems from a partitioning of the total variability in the response variable into components that are consistent with a model for the experiment.

+Why `ANOVA`

+- single factor for more than 2 levels
+- more than single factor

+`Total variability` = SS<sub>Treatments</sub> + SS<sub>E</sub>
 ## Reference

 [1] Trustworthy Online Controlled Experiments, 2020  <br>